MicrosoftDocs/azure-docs/articles/defender-for-iot/organizations/references-data-retention.md

 - Proactively identify indicators of attack (IOAs) in your organization.
 - Generate alerts if a possible attack is detected.
-- Provide your security operations with a view into devices and addresses related to threat signals from your network, enabling you to investigate and explore possible security threats on the network.
+- Provide your security team a view into devices and addresses related to threat signals from your network, enabling you to investigate and explore possible network security threats.<!-- try to rewrite -->

 Microsoft doesn't use your data for advertising.